j23414/mango-user-guide/install_mango.md

-## Installation
+## Installing Mango

-Install **Mango** by going to http://www.complex.iastate.edu/download/Mango and registering a free account.
-You will receive an email shortly with your new password.
-Use your email and new password to log into the download area and select the installation file for your operating system.
+Go to http://www.complex.iastate.edu/download/Mango, scroll down the page and register a free account.
+Soon after, you will receive an email with your new password.
+Use that password and your email address to log into the download area and select the installation file for your operating system.

 * Windows 7 and later - setup.exe
 * Mac 10 and later - Mango.dmg